zeroasiccorp/wildebeest/README.md

 | ice40    |  LUT4  | yosys (0.56)| synth_ice40 -dsp -nocarry | 4378  |     33      |

-> **NOTE:** In the comparison table above, we made a best effort to isolate synthesis QoR from hardware-specific details (e.g., LUT4 vs. LUT6, presence or absence of carry cells).
+> **NOTE:** We made a best effort to isolate synthesis QoR from hardware-specific details (e.g., LUT4 vs. LUT6, presence or absence of carry cells).
 For Yosys, this required disabling carry cells to match the Platypus architecture, which does not yet support them.

 ## Prerequisites